BIBLE PASSAGE:

 When we read the next few verses, we see that Jesus begins

-“God expects us to produce fruit with the ‘tools’ He
+“God expects us to produce fruit using the ‘tools’ He

 has given us, and prayer is the foundation that gives